 The title of Maida Heatter’s new book sums up why I love my job, Happiness is Baking.
 When I am sad, I bake!
 When I am celebrating, I bake!
 No matter where my mood starts out, I’m always carried to a place of joy as I make my way through a recipe.
 Maida Heatter has lead me on so many journeys in the kitchen that they are literally countless.
 I have nearly all of her books and was so thrilled to find out that at the happy age of 102, she has a new one for all of us bakers to enjoy.
 I went to a classic recipe, the Maida Heatter Bull’s Eye Cheesecake, because it is so striking and delicious.
 I believe she developed this recipe for one of her first books in 1974.
 The recipe stands alone and needs nothing but a plate and fork, but sometimes I just can’t leave well enough alone and I draped the whole thing in a glossy ganache.

 You can watch me make the Maida Heatter Bull’s Eye Cheesecake and pour the ganache over the top for a perfectly smooth finish in my instagram videos.
 Maida Heatter and her publisher have graciously allowed me to share the recipe, which is below.
-She is also partnering with me to give away 3 copies of her book.
-You can enter to win here on my website, by leaving a comment below or on my instagram account (just look for this cheesecake for another chance to win).
-I will pick the 3 winners randomly next week.

 Oh, you know me, I love a flourish.
 Sometimes it’s a rose crown on a bundt cake or a ruffle of gossamer apples topping a tart or maybe, just maybe a crazy swirl of toasted meringue on anything!
 But, sometimes simple is best.
 A summer snack at the lake, a slice of cake in a lunchbox or a midnight treat with a glass of milk.
 Those are the cakes we’ll make at the last minute, after a long day of work, just because we want a treat and cake makes everything good.
 Odette Williams wrote Simple Cake, a book about those cakes; the simple ones that are pure joy.
 Her book is filled with lots of delicious cakes and simple toppings that are great for a special occasion, but just as good if nothing in particular is going on.
 This simple chocolate cake is elegant and warm and makes me want to eat all the cake.